MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/authentication-context-example.md

 - Due to the authentication process when an authentication context is present, Quick Access will not work and you will need to use the **Go to site** link.
 - Associating an authentication context to the enterprise application catalog site collection is not supported.
 - The “Visualize SharePoint List in Power BI” feature does not currently support authentication context.
-- Outlook on Windows, MAC, Android and iOS do not support communication with SharePoint sites protected by an Authentication Context.
+- Outlook on Windows, Mac, Android and iOS do not support communication with SharePoint sites protected by an Authentication Context.

 ## Setting up an authentication context